gtri/scrimmage/docs/source/overview/viewer.rst

    'b'                     : (Break) Pauses and unpauses the simulation.
    'space bar'             : When paused, take a single simulation step.
-   'a'                     : Rotate through the camera views 'right/left arrows'     : Change the aircraft to follow '['                     : Decrease simulation warp speed ']'                     : Increase simulation warp speed
+   'a'                     : Rotate through the camera views 'A'                     : Rotate to a free movement camera view with pre-defined orientation 'right/left arrows'     : Change the aircraft to follow '['                     : Decrease simulation warp speed ']'                     : Increase simulation warp speed